HiddenCodeDevs/hyperlane-checker/README.md

-**Orbiter Checker** is a Python-based tool designed to verify and process a list of cryptocurrency wallet addresses against the Orbiter Finance API.
+**HyperLane Checker** is a Python-based tool designed to verify and process a list of cryptocurrency wallet addresses against the HyperLane Finance API.
 It checks each wallet's eligibility based on their points and calculates the potential token value based on predefined rates.

 ---